temporalio/temporal/docs/design/1533-host-specific-tasklist.md

    3. Special session creation activity scheduled by RecreateSession().

-When domain failover happens, since no worker will poll from the resource specific task, all activities within a session will timeout and the user will get an error.
+When namespace failover happens, since no worker will poll from the resource specific task, all activities within a session will timeout and the user will get an error.
 Also, Cadence server will detect the heartbeat timeout from the session creation activity.

 ### Sequence Diagrams